-Alberta Transportation submitted an application on November 3, 2017 to the NRCB to construct an off-stream reservoir near Springbank, Alberta.
+Alberta Transportation (the applicant) submitted an application on November 3, 2017 to the NRCB to construct an off-stream reservoir near Springbank, Alberta.
 The reservoir would work in tandem with the Glenmore Reservoir in Calgary to accommodate water volumes equal to the 2013 flood.
 The proposed reservoir would be located 15 kilometres west of Calgary near Springbank Road, north of the Elbow River and predominantly east of Highway 22.
-For further information about the proposed project please see Springbank Off-Stream Reservoir on the Alberta Transportation website.
+For further information about the proposed project see the Springbank Off-Stream Reservoir project on the Alberta Transportation website.

 The application to the NRCB includes the environmental impact assessment (EIA), prepared by Alberta Transportation in accordance with the terms of reference set out jointly by the NRCB, Alberta Environment and Parks (AEP), and other provincial government agencies.
 To view the EIA, use the “Review Documents” search, below.

 AEP leads the provincial review of the EIA and coordinates the supplemental information requests (SIRs) from the NRCB, AEP, and other provincial government agencies.